-The SAT Reasoning test (SAT), along with the ACT, serves as one of the major components of a student’s admissiondecision at the vast majority of American colleges and universities.
-The SAT has ten sections for a total of 3 hours and 45minutes, with nine of the sections counting towards a student’s score and one unscored experimental section.
-The SAT isscored on a 600-2400 point scale, with three subsections (Reading Comprehension, Math, and Writing) each receiving ascore from 200-800.
-The Writing section of the SAT includes a 25-minute essay which is included in a student’s score.
+The SAT, along with the ACT, serves as one of the major components of a student’s admission decision at the vast majority of American colleges and universities.
+The SAT has five sections (with essay) for a total of 3 hours and 50 minutes.
+The SAT is scored on a 400-1600 point scale, with two subsections (Reading Comprehension/Writing and Language and Math) each receiving a score from 200-800.
+There is an optional 50-minute essay which receives a score from 6-24, but is not included in a student’s composite score.

 Who takes the SAT?

 Students hoping to secure a seat at the vast majority of American colleges and universities.
 The SAT (or ACT) is required for admission at over 90% of American colleges and universities.